Frequently asked questions

 Grad checks are now available online for students who commenced their studies in 2015 onwards.
 Please visit our Grad Check page for details.

-If you commenced your studies prior to 2015, please contact the UNSW Computing Student Services Office by email, requesting a Grad Check and include your Student ID.
+If you commenced your studies prior to 2015, please contact the CSE Student Office by email, requesting a Grad Check and include your Student ID.